kazuyamarino/nsy-docs/CI_HELPER_FUNCTION.md

 # CodeIgniter Helpers

-A several CI helpers of NSY PHP Framework from Codeigniter PHP Framework.
+A several helpers of NSY PHP Framework from Codeigniter PHP Framework.

 ## Set Realpath